Hamas has launched an unprecedented attack against Israel. Here’s what to know | KRDO

 How has Israel responded?

-“The IDF is reinforcing the south and the communities surrounding the Gaza Strip with several operational forces,” Hagari said in a statement.

-The IDF described the attack as “massive.”
-Around noon local time, it said fighting was taking place on the ground in at least seven locations in the country.
+The IDF urged civilians in Gaza to leave their residential areas immediately for their safety as Israeli military operations continued to target Hamas.

 IDF spokesperson Lt.
-Col. Richard Hecht told CNN that “tens of thousands” of Israeli reservists have also been called up to help, adding that he hopes “there will be no more live terrorists in Israel” by the end of the day.
+Col. Richard Hecht told CNN on Saturday that “tens of thousands” of Israeli reservists have also been called up to help.

 He said Israel is “ready in the north” in case there are attacks from Lebanon or Syria.